All About the Pet Microchip: Is it Worth It?

 The pet microchip is a small device that is implanted in your pet and, when scanned, identifies a unique code that’s specifically created for your furry friend.
 It’s microscopic in size (roughly the size of a grain of rice), compact, and easily inserted under the skin.
 When a microchip scanner is used to search for a dog or cat with a microchip, a unique number comes up that specifically identifies the pet and its owner.

 Microchips can be relatively inexpensive, but the cost will ultimately depend on your pet, your veterinary hospital of choice, the specific type of chip, and your location.
 The price range is typically between $45 and $150, which does not always include added fees for adoption registration, or service charges.

 How Long Does a Microchip Last?

-According to most sources, the microchip will last at least 20 years and most chip companies will guarantee the chip for the life of the animal.
+Typically, a microchip can last up to 20 years and most chip companies will guarantee the product for the life of the animal.

 Are Pet Microchips Worth It?